MarkAustinGrow/Real_Marvin/codebase_documentation.md

 - Implemented filtering to ignore self-mentions
 - Prevents the bot from responding to its own tweets that mention itself

+### Twitter Reply Improvements
+The system now has improved Twitter replies based on team feedback:

+1. **Removed Emojis from Replies**:
+   - All emojis have been removed from Twitter replies
+   - Creates a cleaner, more professional appearance
+   - Consistent with the emoji removal in blog posts

+2. **Shortened Responses**:
+   - Maximum character limit reduced from 200 to 100 characters
+   - Creates more concise interactions
+   - Improves readability on mobile devices

+3. **Implementation Details**:
+   - Updated AnthropicService.ts to remove instructions to include emojis
+   - Updated PromptBuilder.ts to specify 100 character limit
+   - Updated OpenAIService.ts to maintain consistent style across all models
+   - Applied changes to all types of Twitter interactions (mentions, questions, engagements)

+For more details, see `TWITTER_REPLY_IMPROVEMENTS.md`.

+### Blog Post Emoji Removal
+The system now ensures that blog posts don't contain any emojis:

+1. **Multiple Layers of Protection**:
+   - Explicit instructions in the prompt to Claude to not include emojis
+   - Post-processing regex filtering to remove any emojis that might slip through
+   - Instructions in both system and user prompts for redundancy

+2. **Implementation Details**:
+   - Added clear instructions in `buildBlogUserPrompt` method in AnthropicService.ts
+   - Added explicit requirement in the user prompt: "NOT include any emojis or emoticons"
+   - Added the same instruction to the system prompt to reinforce the requirement
+   - Implemented a regex-based emoji removal in the `parseBlogResponse` method
+   - The regex covers all Unicode emoji ranges to ensure comprehensive removal
+   - Applied emoji cleaning to title, content, and excerpt fields

+3. **Technical Approach**:
+   - Uses Unicode character ranges to identify and remove emoji characters
+   - Preserves all other text content while removing only emoji characters
+   - Ensures consistent, professional blog post content

+### Blog Post Enhancer
+The system now includes a Blog Post Enhancer that fills in missing metadata fields for blog posts:

+1. **Purpose**:
+   - Ensures all blog posts have complete metadata for proper display in the web interface
+   - Fixes issues with missing fields that caused errors when viewing blog posts
+   - Improves the quality and consistency of blog post metadata

+2. **Features**:
+   - Automatically enhances new blog posts when they're created
+   - Can be run on existing blog posts to fill in missing fields
+   - Uses AI to analyze content and determine appropriate metadata
+   - Provides fallbacks for all fields to ensure robustness

+3. **Implementation Details**:
+   - New `BlogPostEnhancer` class in `src/blog-post-enhancer.ts`
+   - CLI script in `src/enhance-blog-posts.ts` for batch processing
+   - Web server integration for automatic enhancement of new posts
+   - Convenience batch files (`enhance-blog-posts.bat` and `enhance-blog-posts.sh`)

+4. **Fields Enhanced**:
+   - **category**: Determined by analyzing the blog post content
+   - **tone**: Determined by analyzing the blog post content
+   - **tags**: Generated based on the blog post content
+   - **memory_refs**: References to relevant memories
+   - **character_id**: Set to Marvin's character ID
+   - **image_url**: Extracted from the blog post content if available

+For more details, see `BLOG_POST_ENHANCER.md`.

 ### Persona Upgrade
 The system now uses a standardized tweet generation method across all LLMs (OpenAI, Claude, Grok):